Recovery Methods for Mechanical and Logical Failures in NAS QNAP HS-210-D RAID Arrays

 It is advisable to consult the manufacturer's documentation and support channels to understand the potential risks and implications of firmware rollback or downgrading for your specific NAS model.

-Although NAS HS-210-D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS HS-210-D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view